kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 } **AnnotationQuality**;

-genome_annotation_ref would be an unversioned workspace reference - Maybe reference not needed.
+genome_annotation_ref would be an nonversioned workspace reference - Maybe reference not needed.

 -----------------------------